eruffaldi/ukfmanifold/README.md

 We have these representation of the manifold data

-- packed as vector: each manifold is packed as a vector, not in the minimal representation (e.g. a matrix 3x3 is 9x1, matrix 4x4 is 16x1)
+- packed as vector [G,1]: each manifold is packed as a vector, not in the minimal representation (e.g. a matrix 3x3 is 9x1, matrix 4x4 is 16x1)
-- tangent as vector
+- tangent as vector [A,1]
-- unpacked as cell containing each element (e.g. 3x3 matrix for SO3 instead of 9 elements)
+- unpacked as cell containing each element expanded [C,1] (e.g. 3x3 matrix for SO3 instead of 9 elements)

 Example:
 - SO3 quat: 4x1, 4, 3